 Without exception, euthanasia decisions are the most difficult – not to mention often painful and even heart-breaking – decisions we face in the course of our work.
 We invest every resource within our reach and within reason to rehabilitate, cure, and help the animals who come our way.
 Sometimes their health conditions are beyond our resources (or worse, cause an animal to suffer) or their behavioral issues make them unsafe or unadoptable.
 Likewise, we are committed to providing each and every animal with a reasonable – if not exceptional – quality of life.
 If, for any number of reasons, an animal’s quality of life is both poor and beyond our capacity to improve, we’re often faced with very difficult decisions about their future.

-As we operate as an “open-admission” shelter (we accept animals regardless of health or behavior issues), we often see animals whose only option is euthanasia.
+As we operate as an “open-admission” shelter (we accept animals regardless of health or behavior issues), we sometimes see animals whose only option is euthanasia.
 By accepting these animals we help to ensure that no animal should suffer a painful death due to lack of resources.

 Q: I’ve heard that bringing an animal to a shelter means it will likely be euthanized.
 Is that true?